pradip1232/pradip1232/README.md

 ## Interests

-- 👀 I’m interested in web development, machine learning, and cloud computing.
+- 👀 I’m interested in full stack web development, machine learning, and cloud computing.
 - 🌱 I’m currently learning React.js and TensorFlow.
 - 💞️ I’m looking to collaborate on open-source projects related to web development or machine learning.